primislas/eu4-svg-map/docs/pages/river-parsing.md

 a "starting" point, from which we can begin tracing.
 Be it a river source, flow-in or flow-out.
     1. On the first bmp pass identify these starting points.
-    1. Trace sections that start from sources.
+    1. Trace sections that start from river sources.
 If you're tracking direction, these flow along the line of tracing.
 Mark pixels as already traced, you'll need it later for tributary tracing.
     1. Then you can trace flow-ins and flow-outs.
 As there're at least 2 river sections adjacent to 'tributary start' pixel, this is where you identify which one to take by discarding already traced pixels from the previous step.
-    1. Note that for flow-ins you'll have to reverse final direction.
+    1. Note that for flow-ins you'll have to reverse flow direction respective to your tracing direction.
     (Depending on rendering engine, reversing river pixel list could suffice.)
     1. Note that flow-outs could have multiple tributaries start from the same source pixel.